The following core courses offer students a solid foundation in applied ethics and policy and a springboard for further exploration and study.

 BIOETHIC 606.
 Communicating Science Policy

-Instructor: Robyn Caplan, PhD
+Instructor: Emily Edwards, PhD

 The goal of this course is to train those at the intersection of science and society on how to communicate science and technology policy beyond academia and towards diverse audiences.
 Students will learn about the broader context of the role of communication in science and technology policy, as well theories that can be used to frame the social, cultural, and political project of science and technology communication.
 Students will be taught practical communication skills, with an emphasis on communicating for different audiences and in different formats, including the op-ed, the white paper, the presentation and over social media.
 This is a project-driven class, where students will be asked to bring their own interests/individual projects, and taught the skills for the effective communication of these complex topics.